austozi/selfhosted/ulogger-server/README.md

 # μlogger

 [μlogger](https://github.com/bfabiszewski/ulogger-server) is a real-time geolocation tracking application.
 These files are used to dockerise the server component.
-The [Android client](https://f-droid.org/en/packages/net.fabiszewski.ulogger/) is available on [F-Droid](https://f-droid.org).
+An [Android client](https://f-droid.org/en/packages/net.fabiszewski.ulogger/) is available.

 ## Build